mtolly/LibForge/README.md

+## About This Repository

 This is a fork of LibForge/ForgeTool by Maxton, with continuing work to fix bugs and add features.

-Download the latest build from [Appveyor](https://ci.appveyor.com/project/LlysiX/libforge/build/artifacts) or from the [releases page](https://github.com/mtolly/LibForge/releases) if the artifacts have expired

-# Original readme follows

-## About This Repository

-This is a revival of LibForge, in order to renew the code and also make it compatible with Amplitude 2016.

 # How to Build